jkeam/dotfiles/README.md

 7. VI
   - Remap esc to caps lock
-  - Create ~/.vimrc ike from this repo
+  - Create ~/.vimrc like from this repo
   - `vim +PluginInstall +qall`